Problems With Brick Veneer

 The top brick veneer flashing issues we encounter are:

+- Lack of end damns.
+Installing end damns on your flashing is an important part of the system too so don’t overlook it.
 The lack of end dams in all horizontal flashing can cause water seepage into the walls.

 Cracked brick veneer joints due to a failed metal lintel.